Oscillating asymptotics and conjectures of Andrews: Introduction and statement of results

-Andrews makes further conjectures in \cite{Andrews86} similar to those above for $\sigma(q)$ for another function $v_1(q)$ from Ramanujan's ``Lost" Notebook, defined by The function $v_1(q)$ admits a similar combinatorial interpretation to $\sigma(q)$: its coefficients $V_1(n)$ count the difference between the number of odd-even partitions of $n$ with rank $\equiv 0\pmod{4}$ and $\equiv 2\pmod{4}$ (see also \cite{AndrewsLostIV}). \begin{conjA}[Conjecture 3 \cite{Andrews86}] We have that $|V_1(n)|\to \infty$ as $n\to \infty$. \end{conjA} While he notes that the growth of $|V_1(n)|$ ``is not very smooth," Andrews conjectures that there ``appear[s] to be great sign regularity:" \begin{conjA}[Conjecture 4 \cite{Andrews86}] For almost all $n$, $V_1(n), V_1(n+1), V_1(n+2)$ and $V_1(n+3)$ are two positive and two negative numbers. \end{conjA}
+In the same paper \cite{Andrews86}, Andrews made further conjectures like those above for $\sigma(q)$ for another function $v_1(q)$ also from Ramanujan's ``Lost" Notebook, defined by The function $v_1(q)$ admits a similar combinatorial interpretation to $\sigma(q)$.
+A partition is called odd-even if the parity of the parts alternates, starting with the smallest part odd.
+The rank, defined as the difference between the largest part and the number of parts, of an odd-even partition is even.
+The coefficients $V_1(n)$ count the difference between the number of odd-even partitions of $n$ with rank congruent to $0\pmod{4}$ and congruent to $2\pmod{4}$ (see also \cite{AndrewsLostIV}).